Roche-Olivier/cloud-out-loud-pgpooler/README.md

 - PG Pooler connection with STD out messages.
 - FIRST DRAFT

-## Documentation, troubleshooting and FAQ
+## Documentation & FAQ
-The causes and solutions to common errors can be found among the [Documentation and frequently asked questions (FAQ)](https://cloudoutloud.net/#/cloud-out-loud-pgpooler)
+The documentation & FAQ can be found at [Documentation and frequently asked questions (FAQ)](https://cloudoutloud.net/#/cloud-out-loud-pgpooler)

 ## Source code
 The source can be found at [Github](https://github.com/Roche-Olivier/cloud-out-loud-pgpooler)